z124060/Assignment-4/README.md

 6. Save index.php file
 7. Upload your PHP files in your respective folder :Class6_Part2

-In this homework assignment, you have used your PHP skills to display numbers from 1 to 365 on a web page.
-By utilizing variables and a loop, you were able to perform the necessary calculations and display the results.

-[!NOTE]
 > You can check how the correct webpage should look like from http://172.21.82.208/gift/class6/sol/part2/index.php

 **Part 3**